-Applicants will have approximately four weeks to submit the full proposal, during which time assistance will be available from the GRCF team by contacting grchallengefund@ukpact.co.uk.
+Applicants will have approximately 3 weeks to submit the full proposal, during which time assistance will be available.

-UK PACT does not accept any significant changes between the EOI stage and the full proposal.
 For the full proposal, greater detail about the project will be required, including relevant stakeholders, beneficiaries, gender and inclusion considerations, project risks, intended outcomes, milestones, activities and a full budget breakdown of requested grant funding.
-See section 4.1 for guidance on completing the full proposal.
+See section 4.1 for guidance on completing the proposal.